 While living and studying in London for the semester, Skinner found time to travel to ten other countries including Greece, Bulgaria, France, and Hungary.
 This full international education experience helped Skinner to “realize that the United States is only a small part of the world that we live in.”
 She further reflected,

 “To be able to experience someone else's way of life and truly understand what it means to embrace different cultures is so important.
 I was able to take a leap into the unknown and have the adventure of a lifetime.
 I will forever be thankful for this experience and to the Honors College for encouraging and supporting their students to take this leap.”

-  Top photo of Paige Skinner at the at the Cliffs of Moher in Ireland.
+Top photo of Paige Skinner at the Cliffs of Moher in Ireland.
 Photo submitted.